NDAs And 6 Reasons To Consider Confidentiality, But Not Always Confidentiality Agreements

 2. It’s The Execution Of The Idea, Not The Idea Itself

-Too many start ups feel overly protective of their ideas or initiatives and start to impose NDAs in every circumstance when it’s the team and the execution that really matters, and the recipient can’t copy that.
-For a lighter perspective on the NDA conundrum … have a look at the marvellous team from vooza.com and their take on the …. “sign the NDA” http://bit.ly/1t29M4t
+Too many startups feel overly protective of their ideas or initiatives and start to impose NDAs in every circumstance.
+But remember, it’s the team and the execution that really matter, and the recipient can’t copy that.
+For a lighter perspective on the NDA conundrum have a look at the marvellous team from vooza.com in their video “Sign the NDA”.

 3. Extend The Elevator Pitch & Deliver Your Key Messages Without An NDA